invenia/blog/_posts/JuliaLangFeatures.md

 that makes a copy of the untyped IR, a  `CodeInfo` object, that it gets back from `@code_lowered` and then mutates it, replacing each call with a call to the function `call_and_print`.
-It then returns the and new `CodeInfo` to be run when it is called.
+It then returns the new `CodeInfo` to be run when it is called.

 ```julia
 call_and_print(f, args...) = (println(f, " ", args); f(args...))